ExoMars: History

+Cooperation with NASA

-In July 2009 NASA and ESA signed the Mars Exploration Joint Initiative, which proposed to utilise an Atlas rocket launcher instead of a Soyuz, which significantly altered the technical and financial setting of the ExoMars mission.
+In July 2009 NASA and ESA signed the Mars Exploration Joint Initiative, which proposed to use an Atlas rocket launcher instead of a Soyuz, which significantly altered the technical and financial setting of the ExoMars mission.
 On 19 June, when the rover was still planned to piggyback the Mars Trace Gas Orbiter, it was reported that a prospective agreement would require that ExoMars lose enough weight to fit aboard the Atlas launch vehicle with a NASA orbiter.

 Then the mission was combined with other projects to a multi-spacecraft mission divided over two Atlas V-launches: the ExoMars Trace Gas Orbiter (TGO) was merged into the project, piggybacking a stationary meteorological lander slated for launch in January 2016.
 It was also proposed to include a second rover, the MAX-C.

 In August 2009 it was announced that the Russian Federal Space Agency (now Roscosmos) and ESA had signed a contract that included cooperation on two Mars exploration projects: Russia's Fobos-Grunt project and ESA's ExoMars.
 Specifically, ESA secured a Russian Proton rocket as a "backup launcher" for the ExoMars rover, which would include Russian-made parts.

 On 17 December 2009, the ESA governments gave their final approval to a two-part Mars exploration mission to be conducted with NASA, confirming their commitment to spend €850 million ($1.23 billion) on missions in 2016 and 2018.

 In April 2011, because of a budgeting crisis, a proposal was announced to cancel the accompanying MAX-C rover, and fly only one rover in 2018 that would be larger than either of the vehicles in the paired concept.
 One suggestion was that the new vehicle would be built in Europe and carry a mix of European and U.S. instruments.
 NASA would provide the rocket to deliver it to Mars and provide the sky crane landing system.
 Despite the proposed reorganisation, the goals of the 2018 mission opportunity would have stayed broadly the same.

-Under the FY2013 Budget President Obama released on 13 February 2012, NASA terminated its participation in ExoMars due to budgetary cuts in order to pay for the cost overruns of the James Webb Space Telescope.
+Under the FY2013 Budget President Obama released on 13 February 2012, NASA terminated its participation in ExoMars due to budgetary cuts to pay for the cost overruns of the James Webb Space Telescope.
 With NASA's funding for this project completely cancelled, most of these plans had to be restructured.

+Cooperation with Russia

 On 14 March 2013, representatives of the ESA and the Russian space agency (Roscosmos), signed a deal in which Russia became a full partner.
-Roscosmos will supply both missions with Proton launch vehicles with Briz-M upper stages and launch services, as well as an additional entry, descent and landing module for the rover mission in 2018.
+Roscosmos would supply both missions with Proton launch vehicles with Briz-M upper stages and launch services, as well as an additional entry, descent and landing module for the rover mission in 2018.
 Under the agreement, Roscosmos was granted three asking conditions: